bobthemighty/codefiend-site/content/blog/refactoring-kata-delivery-service.md

 ```

 We quickly run the tests again, and we're still green.
 I'm not _happy_ with this test because it repeats all the strings from the production code, and that's a smell, but for now I just want to get this class under test.

+## Using a coverage tool to identify missing tests

 Before we make deeper changes, we need to make sure we've covered all the functionality.
 To do that, I'm going to use [pytest-cov](https://pypi.org/project/pytest-cov/), a tool for reporting on test coverage in python codebases.
 I'm not generally a fan of test coverage tools: if we're practicing TDD, we'll end up with high coverage by default.
 In this case, thgouh, we're writing tests after the fact, and it'll help me to understand which parts of the code aren't yet being exercised.